Stamp Duty Tax Changes 2025: What Buyers Need to Know About April’s New Rates

----- Written by Mary Cobbina
+- Mary Cobbina

 The UK property market is gearing up for significant changes as new stamp duty tax regulations are set to take effect on 1 April 2025.
 If you’re considering moving homes or buying your first home, then understanding these changes and acting before the deadline could save you thousands of pounds.
-Use our stamp duty calculator to see how much tax you'll pay

-Understanding the costs associated before starting your home-buying journey is important.
+Understanding the costs associated before buying a property in the UK is important.
 One of these costs is Stamp Duty Land Tax (SDLT), which is tax paid by buyers when purchasing property or land in England and Northern Ireland.
-The tax helps fund public services, such as healthcare, education, and infrastructure, ensuring that the property market contributes to the UK's overall economy.

 Current Stamp Duty Rates (Until 31 March 2025)